yaul-org/libyaul/README.md

 If you already have MSYS2 installed, follow the directions below to setup access to the package repository.

-1. Open `/etc/pacman.conf` and at the end of the file, add:
+1. Open `/etc/pacman.conf` and at the end of the file, add the following:

        [yaul-packages]
        SigLevel = Optional TrustAll
        Server = http://packages.yaul.org/mingw64-repo/x86_64

-2. Sync and refresh the databases:
+2. Sync and refresh the databases.

        pacman -Sy